What Are The Top Reasons For Divorce?

 Top Contributing Factors In Deciding To Divorce

-As a part of a study on the top reasons for divorce, researchers created a table listing the top contributing factors for divorce among the people in the study.
+As a part of a study on the top divorce reasons, researchers created a table listing the top contributing factors for divorce among the study people.
 For each reason, a percentage is given.
-This is the percentage of the people who saw that reason as one of the contributing factors in their divorce.
+This is the percentage of the people who saw that reason as one contributing factor in their divorce.

 Lack Of Commitment - 73%

 Lack of commitment to a marriage can take many forms.
-In most cases, the person who lacks commitment doesn't try very hard to contribute to the well-being of the relationship.
-They might behave in ways that seem to indicate they just don't care whether the marriage works or not.
+In most cases, the person who lacks commitment doesn't try very hard to contribute to the relationship's well-being.
+They might behave in ways that seem to indicate they don't care whether the marriage works or not.
 These can include:

 - Not communicating openly with your partner.